hep-gc/cloudscheduler/web_tests/README.md

 ### Downsides

-TestCafe is written and extended exclusively in JavaScript, and all TestCafe tests must be written in JavaScript.
+TestCafe is written and extended exclusively in JavaScript, and all TestCafe tests must be written in JavaScript, making the tests somewhat more difficult to write and read.